graalvm/workshops/native-image/reflection/index.md

 ## TODO **STEP 3**: Introducing Native Image Configuration

 You use configuration files to inform the `native-image` tool about the use of reflection in an application.
-The files are written in `JSON` and are passed to the `native-image` tool through the use of flags.
+The files are written in `JSON` and are passed to the `native-image` tool through the use of a command-line option.
 Here is an example of how you do this for your project, if you had created the configuration files, which you haven't done yet:

 ```bash